Presidio of San Francisco: Preservation

 After a hard-fought battle, the Presidio averted being sold at auction and came under the management of the Presidio Trust, a U.S. government corporation established by an act of Congress in 1996.

 The Presidio Trust now manages most of the park in partnership with the National Park Service.
-The trust has jurisdiction over the interior 80 percent of the Presidio, including nearly all of its historic structures.
+The trust has jurisdiction over the interior of 80 percent of the Presidio, including nearly all its historic structures.
 The National Park Service manages coastal areas.
 Primary law enforcement throughout the Presidio is the jurisdiction of the United States Park Police.

-One of main objectives of the Presidio Trust's program was achieving financial self-sufficiency by fiscal year 2013, which was reached in 2006.
-Immediately after its inception, the Trust began preparing rehabilitation plans for the park.
-Many areas had to be decontaminated before they could be prepared for public use.
+One of the main objectives of the Presidio Trust's program was achieving financial self-sufficiency by fiscal year 2013, which was reached in 2006.
+Immediately after its inception, the trust began preparing rehabilitation plans for the park.
+Many areas had to be decontaminated before being prepared for public use.

-The Presidio Trust Act calls for "preservation of the cultural and historic integrity of the Presidio for public use."
+The Presidio Trust Act calls for the "preservation of the cultural and historic integrity of the Presidio for public use."
 The Act also requires that the Presidio Trust be financially self-sufficient by 2013.
-These imperatives have resulted in numerous conflicts between the need to maximize income by leasing historic buildings, and permitting public use despite most structures being rented privately.
-Further differences have arisen from the divergent needs of preserving the integrity of the National Historic Landmark District in the face of new construction, competing pressures for natural habitat restoration, and requirements for commercial purposes that impede public access.
+These imperatives have resulted in numerous conflicts between the need to maximize income by leasing historic buildings and permitting public use, despite most structures being rented privately.
+Further differences have arisen from the divergent needs to preserve the integrity of the National Historic Landmark District in the face of new construction, competing pressures for natural habitat restoration, and requirements for commercial purposes that impede public access.

-Crissy Field, a former airfield, has undergone extensive restoration and now serves as very popular recreational area.
+Crissy Field, a former airfield, has undergone extensive restoration and is now a popular recreational area.
 It borders on the San Francisco Marina in the east and on the Golden Gate Bridge in the west.

 The park has a large inventory of approximately 800 buildings, many of them historical.
 By 2004, about 50% of the buildings on park grounds had been restored and partially remodeled.
 The Presidio Trust has contracted commercial real estate management companies to help attract and retain residential and commercial tenants.
 The total capacity is estimated at 5,000 residents when all buildings have been rehabilitated.
-Among the Presidio's residents is The Bay School of San Francisco, a private coeducational college preparatory school located in the central Main Post area.
+Among the Presidio's residents is The Bay School of San Francisco, a private, coeducational college preparatory school located in the central Main Post area.
 Others include The Gordon and Betty Moore Foundation, Tides Foundation, the Arion Press, Sports Basement Presidio, and The Walt Disney Family Museum, a museum in the memory of Walt Disney.
-Many various commercial enterprises also lease buildings on the Presidio, including Starbucks Coffee.
+Many various commercial enterprises also lease buildings on the Presidio.

-Sections of the Letterman Army Hospital were preserved by the Thoreau Center for Sustainability.